theblockstalk/upgradeable-proxy/README.md

 15. Overload functions in the upgraded contract
     - See contracts _UintAdvancedV2x_Overloaded_ and _UintAdvancedV2y_Overloaded_
     **Note:** This was not fully tested due to limitations of the web3 object.
+16. Append new fields to a struct and still be able to access all previously set struct state as expected
+    - See contract _ArraySimpleV2c_
+    - **Note:** Applications or other smart contracts may need to know about the upgrade to be able to correctly interpret new return values of structs with the new ABI.

 #### 3.3.2 You can't